JPEG XR: Compression algorithm

 The HD Photo bitstream specification claims that "HD Photo offers image quality comparable to JPEG-2000 with computational and memory performance more closely comparable to JPEG", that it "delivers a lossy compressed image of better perceptive quality than JPEG at less than half the file size", and that "lossless compressed images … are typically 2.5 times smaller than the original uncompressed data".

 Software support

 A reference software implementation of JPEG XR has been published as ITU-T Recommendation T.835 and ISO/IEC International Standard 29199-5.

 The following notable software products natively support JPEG XR:

-The following notable software support JPEG XR through a Plug-in:

-The following APIs and software frameworks support JPEG XR and may be used in other software to provide JPEG XR support to end users:
+The following APIs and software frameworks support JPEG XR, and may be used in other software to provide the JPEG XR support to end users: